Book review: The Enthusiast

 Fruhlinger is the creator of The Comics Curmudgeon, a daily blog devoted to funny critiques of newspaper comic strips.
 He has a special affection for soap opera “continuity” strips, so it’s no surprise that a soap opera strip called Ladies Who Lunch plays a key role in this book.

-But Fruhlinger seems to have a little more on his mind than a novel-length extension of the musings from his blog.
+But Fruhlinger has a little more on his mind than a novel-length extension of the musings from his blog.
 His heroine, Kate Berkowitz, lives in a modern-day world in which genuine free-range enthusiasm for things like comic strips or railroad trains is treated as a crop to be carefully tended and nurtured until it can be harvested for the benefit of interested corporations.

 Kate is one of the farmhands doing the tending.
 She works for a company called the Subconscious Agency — part marketing team, part polling organization, part brand-building boutique.
 Call it a “secret agency.”
 Its employees observe enthusiasm online before proceeding to live-sites where they try to blend in with the actual wild enthusiasts, the better to nudge them in profitable directions.